stevana/pipelining-with-disruptor/README.md

 [Scala](https://doc.akka.io/docs/akka/current/stream/index.html), which also use the JVM, got streams that same year (2014).

-Among the more imperative programming languages, Javascript and Python both have generators (a simple form of coroutines) since around 2006.
+Among the more imperative programming languages, JavaScript and Python both have generators (a simple form of coroutines) since around 2006.
 Go has "goroutines", a clear nod to coroutines, since its first version (2009).
 Coroutines are also part of the C++20 standard.